FlorianJacta/OVH_Tutorial/ReadMe.md

 pandas
 ```

-With these steps, you should now have a _Dockerfile_ and a _requirements.txt_ file in your Taipy app project.
-You can then use these files to build a Docker for your app and deploy it to OVH using Docker Hub.
+With these steps, you should have a _Dockerfile_ and a _requirements.txt_ file in your Taipy app project.
+Using Docker Hub, you can then use these files to build a Docker for your app and deploy it to OVH.

 ## Step 2: Create a Docker Hub account